Visual Search | Wizard | Browse

 Range and Habitat

-White-faced Storm-Petrel: Breeds and roams widely in the eastern Atlantic Ocean and throughout the oceans of the Southern Hemisphere.
-Very rarely observed along the Atlantic Coast of North America.
+White-faced Storm-Petrel: This species breeds and roams widely in the eastern Atlantic Ocean and throughout the oceans of the Southern Hemisphere.
+It has been very rarely observed along the Atlantic Coast of North America during its migration, and has been recorded from Main south to North Carolina.

 Breeding and Nesting